sammysepulveda99/machine-learning-challenge/README.md

 | --- |
 ![logistic_regression.png](starter_code/image_models/logistic_regression.png)

 The FALSE POSITIVE was reliable and predicted well with a 0.89, but this was lower when comparing it to Random Forest, which was 0.97.
-In terms of Accuracy, Neural Network was more accurate at 0.8839, than the Deep Neural Network with 0.8822.
+In terms of Accuracy, Neural Network was more accurate at 0.8839, than the Deep Neural Network with 0.8822, even though more than one layer of hidden nodes was used .
 | Neural Network |
 | --- |
 ![neuralnetwork.png](starter_code/image_models/neuralnetwork.png)

 After analyzing all the models, random forest was better suited to predict this data, because it's best score was of 0.89, higher than SVM which was 0.88.
-This was a fun activity to make since it helped me practing the training, testing, accuracy, recall, and precision needed to make these models.
+It should be noted that after hypertuning models with GridSearch parameters, the accuracy increased when compared to test scores of regular models such as SVM and Logistic Regression.
+This was a fun activity to make since it helped me practice the training, testing, accuracy, recall, and precision needed to make these models.
 | SVM |
 | --- |
 ![svm.png](starter_code/image_models/svm.png)